vfarcic/vfarcic.github.io/devops23/svc-demo.md

 ---

-* minikube's IP is the same as it was, EKS created a new ELB with a new address
+* minikube's IP is the same as it was, EKS and GKE created a new ELB with a new address
-* EKS opens the same port in ELB as target port, so it's left unchanged
+* EKS and GKE open the same port in ELB as target port, so it's left unchanged

 <!-- .slide: data-background="img/svc-hard-coded-port.png" data-background-size="contain" -->